elisdnru/site/README.md

 make try-build
 ```

-Or try to build and test production images in testing environment:
+Or try to build and test production images locally in testing environment:

 ```
 make try-testing